-Hong Kong is often believed to be more lively and dynamic, but less friendly and a bit more gritty, whereas Singapore is seen as being more sanitised, but less cramped with more pleasant surroundings.
-But overall, which city does it better?
+The rivalry between Hong Kong and Singapore has continued for more than half a century.
+Both are former British colonies, in addition to being two of the busiest port cities in the world and top financial centres.
+Hong Kong is often believed to be more dynamic, but less friendly and a bit more gritty, whereas Singapore is seen as more sanitised, but less cramped and with more pleasant surroundings.
+But overall, does Hong Kong or Singapore do it better?

-Meanwhile, for the average shopper, Singapore has plenty to offer too including its famous Orchard Road shopping boulevard, with nearly 30 malls to choose from.
-However, for those who want to shop until they drop, Hong Kong is a punters paradise.
-From the traditional markets to the multiplex malls and swanky boutiques, your bank balance will take quite a beating in Hong Kong.
+Meanwhile, Singapore has plenty to offer the average shopper too, including the Orchard Road shopping boulevard with nearly 30 malls.
+For those who want to shop until they drop, Singapore will be paradise.
+From traditional markets to the multiplex malls and swanky boutiques, your bank balance will take quite a beating here.

 Pollution: Hong Kong also trails behind Singapore when it comes to clean air and pollution levels.

-Cost of living: According to website Expatisan.com, the cost of living in Singapore is 9 percent cheaper than in Hong Kong overall.
+Cost of living: According to Expatisan.com, the cost of living in Singapore is 9 percent cheaper than in Hong Kong overall.
 This takes into account variables such as cost of food, housing, clothes, transportation, personal care and entertainment.

 Crime: When you look at Singapore versus Hong Kong in terms of violence and criminal activity, they are both among the safest cities in Asia, with annual crime rates among the lowest in the world.
 Singapore has a slight edge, with 596 crime cases per 100,000 people, compared to Hong Kong’s 936.

 English: English proficiency is better in Singapore, as the city made English its official language, and it now ranks first in Asia.
 Meanwhile, many people in Hong Kong are moving away from speaking English, although it is widely spoken because of the city’s colonial past.